rtraficante/budget-management/README.md

 # DimeWise (Budget/Finance Management)

-This application was created to allow users (mostly myself) to track and improve their personal finances.
+This application was created to allow users to track and improve their personal finances.

 ## Demo Login